Estimated reading time: 17 minutes

 After a few hours, the Kong should be completely frozen and ready to use (I leave mine overnight and have two or three that I rotate)

-Kongs can get very messy when your dog is playing with them, so it is essential that you give it to him somewhere where he won’t damage the carpet or the sofa.
-Many people feed them in the kitchen, which is usually a tiled floor.
+Kongs can get very messy when your dog plays with them, so it is essential that you give them to him somewhere where he won’t damage the carpet or the sofa.
+Many people feed them in the kitchen, usually on a tiled floor.

 Made from durable rubber